We support feral cat caretakers in a number of ways, including providing free spay/neuter services.

 Feral Kitten Socialization & Adoption

-In the case of feral kittens, if young enough, a litter can be socialized in foster care, giving them the confidence and demeanor needed to become house cats.
+In the case of feral kittens, if young enough, a litter may be able to be socialized in foster care, giving them the confidence and demeanor needed to become house cats.
 In these cases, kittens go up for adoption, rather than be returned to their mother’s colony.
 Call our Adoption Center at (207) 985-3244 to learn more.

 Cat Shelter Plans